quickbeam123/deepire-paper-supplementary-materials/README.md

 # deepire-paper-supplementary-materials
-Supplementary files accompanying the paper New Techniques that Improve ENIGMA-style Clause Selection Guidance (M. Suda) submitted to CADE2021
+Supplementary files accompanying the paper Improving ENIGMA-Style Clause Selection While Learning From History (M. Suda) accepted to CADE2021

 1) The list of SMT-LIB files used in our experiments can be found in selectedSMTLIBproblems.txt